Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Introduction

-Despite the far reaching consequences of gender homophily in scholarly team formation, most research on the topic has been limited to studying individual academic disciplines such as economics.
-A study of publications from a cohort sample of 178 PhDs in economics found that women were over five times more likely than men to have female co-authors \citep{mcdowell1992effect}; another study of 3,090 articles in the top three economics journals from 1991 to 2002 found evidence of gender homophily in co-authorship at the sub-field level \citep{boschini2007team}.
+Previous research on gender homophily in scholarly team formation has been limited by reliance on existing academic structures.
+Early studies considered individual academic disciplines such as economics: a study of 178 PhDs in economics found that women were over five times more likely than men to have women co-authors \citep{mcdowell1992effect}; another study of 3,090 articles in the top economics journals from 1991--2002 found evidence of gender homophily at the sub-field level~\citep{boschini2007team}.
+More recently, gender homophily has been found across the life sciences~\citep{holman2019researchers} and beyond~\citep{alshebli2018preeminence}; however, even these latest studies only account for a coarse and discipline-driven structure of the scholarly landscape.

-The primary goal of this analysis is to measure whether team formation is gender-neutral across the scholarly landscape and at varying levels of granularity.
-Secondarily, we explore what characteristics of intellectual communities are associated with statistically significant gender homophily.
-This paper extends previous work by considering a broader scholarly landscape; specifically, we examine the JSTOR corpus--an archive that includes papers across the physical sciences, social sciences, and humanities.
-We first exploit a previously developed hierarchical clustering of science~\citep{rosvall2008maps} to define sub-disciplines and then estimate the observed homophily and the extent to which it can be attributed to confounding due to variations in gender representation and authorship norms across sub-disciplines and scholarly fields.